edstott/EE2Project/maths-accelerator/README.md

 You will need network connectivity to interface with your board.

 1. Ethernet (direct): you can plug the Zynq board into an ethernet port on your home router with the included cable.
-You will need to find the board's IP address to connect - you can do this by looking at DHCP leases on the configuration page for your router, or by typing `ip addr` into the USB command prompt.
+You will need to find the board's IP address to connect - you can do this by looking at DHCP leases on the configuration page for your router, or by typing `ip addr` into the USB-serial command prompt.
 The board  won't work by connecting it to an ethernet port on the College network unless it happens to have been registered with ICT.
 2. Ethernet (via host): the kit includes a USB ethernet adapter, which you can use to connect your Pynq board to the internet via your computer.
 Connect the Pynq to the ethernet socket and plug the adapter into a USB port on your computer.
 Then, you need to share your internet connection with the ethernet adapter you have plugged in:
    1. Windows: follow [these instructions](https://www.tomshardware.com/how-to/share-internet-connection-windows-ethernet-wi-fi).
    2. MacOS: follow [these instructions](https://support.apple.com/en-gb/guide/mac-help/mchlp1540/mac)
-3. WiFi: the kit also includes a USB WiFi dongle.
-Plug it into the USB Host port on the Pynq and the operating system will automatically set it up as a networking device.
-You will need to access a terminal via Ethernet or USB cable to set up WiFi.

 ### Development tools